 Briefly, the protocol review process entails:

-- Completion and submission of an IRB protocol form.
-The Office for Research Protections and Compliance (ORPC) staff are available to answer any questions regarding the IRB submission process and IRB review of research studies.
-The protocol form should be submitted electronically to firstname.lastname@example.org.
+- Completion and submission of a Kuali IRB protocol.
+The Office of Research Protections and Compliance (ORPC) staff are available to answer any questions regarding the IRB submission process and IRB review of research studies.

 - Review of a submitted protocol via the Exempt Review or Expedited Review processes or for full committee consideration at a scheduled meeting.